wazuh/wazuh-documentation/source/cloud-service/getting-started/sign-up.rst

 To sign up, all you need is an email address:

 1. Go to our `Wazuh Cloud Console <https://console.cloud.wazuh.com/>`_ page.
 2. Enter your email address and password, or sign up with a Google account.
-Make sure you’ve read through our terms of service.

 You are ready to create your first :ref:`environment <cloud_glossary_environment>`.